-The table shows that the credit-to-GDP gap is negative (in the amount of 15.6%), whereby the credit-to-GDP ratio stands at 52.4% (see Figure 2).
+The table shows that the credit-to-GDP gap is negative (in the amount of -20.8%), whereby the credit-to-GDP ratio stands at 43.9% (see Figure 2).
 The gap between the credit-to-GDP ratio and the long-term trend is still profoundly negative, on account of the extremely high growth in lending to the private non-banking sector in the period before the global financial crisis.
-Crowth in credit to the private non-financial sector increased to 0.8% in the second quarter of 2024, for 0.2 percentage points on the previous quarter.
-The average risk weight (51.3%) remained at a similar level as in the previous quarter.
-Compared with the previous quarter, the growth in used residential real estate prices decreased by 1.4 percentage points to 7.7%.
-The banks performed well in the second quarter of 2024: ROE stood at 19.5%.
+Credit growth to the private non-financial sector declined sharply to -13.9% in the fourth quarter of 2024, representing a drop of 15.3 percentage points compared to the previous quarter.
+The average risk weight (53.0%) also increased slightly compared with the previous quarter.
+Compared with the previous quarter, the growth in used residential real estate prices decreased by 1.7 percentage points to 7.3%.
+The banks performed well in the forth quarter of 2024: ROE stood at 18.8%.
 Given that the banks' high profits are not dependent on the take-up of excessive risks, the high ROE is not problematic.
 The ratio of credit to gross operating surplus, which is a measure of private-sector indebtedness and reflects the corporate sector's capacity to finance debts, remains low.